-CAUTION: Do not switch the role of an SPS node from the Search Local role to Search Minion role.
+A CAUTION: Do not switch the role of an SPS node from the Search Local role to Search Minion role.
 If you do, playback of the sessions recorded while in the Search Local role may not be played back from the SPP appliance, and may only be played back via the SPS web user interface.
 Recordings made with the node in Search Minion role are pushed to the Search Master node and are available for download to SPP.
-For details about SPS nodes and roles, see the One Identity Safeguard for Privileged Sessions - Technical Documentation.
+For details about SPS nodes and roles, see the One Identity Safeguard for Privileged Sessions Administration Guide: One Identity Safeguard for Privileged Sessions - Technical Documentation.